iotifiedBigYus/mustapekka/diary.md

 - "save .png"

-## Sam, 5.3.24, 1000, version 0.1.3
+## Sam, 5.3.24, 1800, version 0.1.3

 Made a menu item that changes the jump button between o and up.
 It felt a bit janky and less is more, so the jump button is now only o.
 Might bring back up in the future.
-We most likely will use the x button, so two hands will be needed either way.
+The x button will most likely be in use, so two hands will be needed either way.

+To make it easier to position one self I added linear acceleration, and changed where friction is added because of it.
+Tried linear de-acceleration but did not like it at all.
+In the end I changed the acceleration back to asymptotic.
+Positioning is not the best because of the fast movement response, but for the moment being it's alright.

+Tried making the jump button in a way where you have to press it again every time you jump, but did not like it.

+Made the map larger, and added vertical scroll.

+## Sam, 9.3.24, 1700, version 0.1.3

+Added an auto_jump boolean.

+Bugs:
+- Two landing sounds when coming from a platform down to a platform directly below